89rat/pqshield-api/PRODUCTION_DEPLOYMENT_SUMMARY.md

 ## 🎉 **Conclusion: Mission Accomplished**

-The PQShield API has been successfully transformed from a demo system into a **production-ready, functional quantum-resistant security platform**.
+The PQ359 API has been successfully transformed from a demo system into a **production-ready, functional quantum-resistant security platform**.
 The system now features:

 - ✅ **Real neural networks** for actual threat detection
 - ✅ **Functional backend** with Firebase and Cloudflare